stijnsanders/jsonDoc/README.md

     procedure Clear;

 When processing a sequence of JSON documents with a similar set of keys (and keys of embedded documents), performance can be gained by avoiding the de- and re-allocation of memory to store the keys (and the Variant record for their values).
-(See also `IJSONDocArrayBuilder` below).
+(See also `IJSONDocArray` below).

 Retrieve a value by key.
 This is the default property, so you can access the keys of a `IJSONDocument` by index notation (e.g.: `d['id']`).